 Secondly the majority of all large organizations are still very focused on what they sell to their customers, rather than focusing on what is driving end-consumer demand.
 For instance, large consumer product companies forecast their future demand based on historical shipments into the retail channel (sell-in).
-This is obviously not giving great results when the underlying demand changes dramatically.
-Instead companies would benefit from incorporating drivers of sell-out/consumption and adopting advanced analytics/machine-learning based techniques for a more responsive forecasting process.
+This is not giving excellent results when the underlying market changes dramatically.
+Instead, companies would benefit from incorporating drivers of sell-out/consumption and adopting advanced analytics/machine-learning-based techniques for a more responsive forecasting process.

-One of the key questions that comes to mind: why have all these companies not been able to prepare for surprises way earlier?
-The most common answer to that question is “data”.
-In Gartner’s “Future of Supply Chain, Reshaping the Profession” report, one of the key roadblocks to embarking on a digital transformation is the access to reliable and good data.
-When we interact with large organizations, we receive similar feedback: “we do not have the data to take a next step in our digitization journey”, “we would love to move to driver-based forecasting but we do not have the data”, “we have been working on supply chain visibility for the past 3 years but the master data is in different systems and often not accurate”.
+One of the critical questions that come to mind is: why have all these companies not been able to prepare for surprises way earlier?
+The most common answer to that question is “data.”
+In Gartner’s “Future of Supply Chain, Reshaping the Profession” report, access to reliable and good data is one of the critical roadblocks to embarking on a digital transformation.
+When we interact with large organizations, we receive similar feedback: “we do not have the data to take the next step in our digitization journey.”
+“We would love to move to driver-based forecasting, but we do not have the data,” “we have been working on supply chain visibility for the past three years, but the master data is in different systems and often not accurate.”

-In this blog we would like to provide a few practical recommendations on common data challenges and how to solve these more effectively.
+In this blog, we would like to provide a few practical recommendations on common data challenges and how to solve them more effectively.
 Most organizations have “data cleansing” projects, assigning a significant workforce to start cleansing data.
 But where to start?
 Are there alternatives to how it has been done traditionally?
-How do you ensure that this is not a one-time exercise but a continuous one, as it should be?
+How do you ensure this is not a one-time but continuous exercise, as it should be?

 - Multiple ERPs, or different systems naming the same entity differently

-For example, a product is named differently in different systems (Sku12, SKU12, SKU-12 etc.). o9 is able to create a planning model and map the transactional data from different systems to the single model.
+For example, a product is named differently in different systems (Sku12, SKU12, SKU-12, etc.). o9 can create a planning model and map the transactional data from other approaches to a single model.
 At a large electronics customer, we wrote intelligent algorithms to detect similar entities across systems and map them back to one thing in the EKG model.

-Master data needs to be maintained for placeholder products when planning for them ahead of when they become fully realized products.
+Master data needs to be maintained for placeholder products when planning when they become fully realized products.
 In the o9 EKG, we can create maps between placeholders and fully realized products.
 This then allows forecasts and actuals to be reconciled over planning cycles.

 - Affinity graphs/relations inferred via analytics